 - All Pre-K lead teachers must adhere to the New York State Education Department (NYSED) regulations.
 Each lead teacher must have ONE of the following: - Teaching license or certificate valid for service in the early childhood grades as set forth by NewYork State Education Department (NYSED) regulations.
-This includes: Early Childhood (Birth-Grade 2); (n-6); or (Pre-K-6) certification. - Teaching license or certificate for Children with Disabilities (Birth-Grade 2) or Students with Disabilities (All Grades). - Bachelor's degree in Early Childhood or a related field and a written study plan approved by an accredited college or university for obtaining Early Childhood (Birth-Grade 2) certification.
+This includes: Early Childhood (Birth-Grade 2); (n-6); or (Pre-K-6). - Teaching license or certificate for Children with Disabilities (Birth-Grade 2) or Students with Disabilities (All Grades). - Valid Internship Cerificate for service in the early childhood grades as set forth by New York State Education Department (NYSED) regulations.
+Teachers with internship certificates must complete the education progam within two years.
+More information on internship certifications can be found on the NYSED website. - Bachelor's degree in Early Childhood or a related field and a written study plan approved by an accredited college or university for obtaining Early Childhood (Birth-Grade 2) certification.
 Teachers on a study plan must obtain the necessary early childhood certification by five years from their date of hire as a lead teacher in a city-contracted Pre-K class.